ciminilloa/icypherchat/docs/labs.md

 Allows users to receive encrypted messages by creating a device that is stored encrypted on the server, as described in [MSC2697](https://github.com/matrix-org/matrix-doc/pull/2697).

+## Do not disturb (`feature_dnd`)

+Enables UI for turning on "do not disturb" mode for the current device.
+When DND mode is engaged, popups and notification noises are suppressed.
+Not perfect, but can help reduce noise.

+## Hidden read receipts (`feature_hidden_read_receipts`)

+Enables sending hidden read receipts as per [MSC2285](https://github.com/matrix-org/matrix-doc/pull/2285)

+## New layout switcher (with message bubbles) (`feature_new_layout_switcher`)

+Adds a "Message layout" section under `Settings -> Appearance`, where the user can select their preferred message layout (e.g. IRC or Modern).
+Additionally, adds a new "Message bubbles" layout.

+## Pseudonymous Analytics opt-in

+Opts in to collection of pseudonymous analytics data via Posthog.
+See https://github.com/matrix-org/matrix-react-sdk/pull/6495